-We will advise you of the outcome of your application in an email.
-If you are successful, we advise you of any specific conditions attached to the grant.
-Your MP may also contact you to discuss your project.
+Your MP may advise you of the outcome of your application and we will provide you with notification in writing.
+If you are successful, we will advise you of any specific conditions attached to the grant.

-If you are unsuccessful, we will notify you by email.
+If you are unsuccessful, we will give you an opportunity to discuss the outcome with us.